Agoric/documentation/main/getting-started/start-a-project/README.md

     <br><br>
     There are optional arguments that let you specify which project you want copied into the specified directory.
-By default, their values are set to use a project we wrote to introduce you to Agoric smart contracts.
+By default, their values are set to use a Dapp we wrote to introduce you to Agoric smart contracts.
 To specify a different project use the optional arguments:<br>
     <code>--dapp-template &lt;name&gt;</code> Use the template specified by &lt;name&gt;.<br>
 	    <code>--dapp-base &lt;base-url&gt;</code> Look under this directory for the Dapp template.